dwebprotocol/ddrive-daemon-client/README.md

 > A Node client library and CLI tool for interacting with the dDrive daemon.

 ## ⚠️ Soft Deprecation Notice ⚠️
-__With the introduction of [`dhub`](https://github.com/org/hyperspace), this module is "soft deprecated," meaning the current compat release (v2) will likely be the last.__
+__With the introduction of [`dhub`](https://github.com/dwebprotocol/dhub), this module is "soft deprecated," meaning the current compat release (v2) will likely be the last.__

-__If you're a new user, it's recommended to use [`ddrive`](https://github.com/protocol/hyperdrive) directly, using a `RemoteCorestore` instance connected to dHub.
+__If you're a new user, it's recommended to use [`ddrive`](https://github.com/dwebprotocol/ddrive) directly, using a `RemoteBasestore` instance connected to dHub.
 Check out the dHub docs for examples.__

 __For existing users, the most recent update (v2) works with dHub, and is designed to replicate the v1 functionality with minimal breaking changes.
-See [`UPGRADE.md`](https://github.com/protocol/@ddrive/daemon-client/blob/master/UPGRADE.md) for more info.__
+See [`UPGRADE.md`](https://github.com/dwebprotocol/ddrive-daemon-client/blob/master/UPGRADE.md) for more info.__

 ## Installation
 `npm i @ddrive/daemon-client --save`

 ## Usage
-This module provides both programmatic and CLI access to the [dDrive daemon](https://github.com/hyperdrive-daemon).
+This module provides both programmatic and CLI access to the [dDrive daemon](https://github.com/dwebprotocol/ddrive-daemon).
 For info about how to use the CLI, take a look at README in the daemon repo.

 Each client takes an optional gRPC endpoint and access token as constructor arguments:
 ```js